karalus/esb0-utils/README.md

 - Replace a BLOB in a JSON JDBC result with a CLOB taking code page and MIME type into account
 - Initiate reconnect for a JMS Connection (for monkey tests)
 - HTTP check alive test for JBoss Cluster setup with APache mod_cluster
+- Get state of JMSConnections in order to detect outages
+- Get state of all JMSConsumers